jkomoros/prompt-garden/README.md

 }
 ```

 Technically when you want a value that is an object or array, and some of its items are sub-seeds, you need to wrap the object in a seed_type `object` or `array` so the engine realizes the sub-objects aren't just literal values but need to be computed.
-However, this is tedious and error-prone, so the SeedPacket machinery will automatically add in missing `object` or `array` nested seeds if it finds any values with a `type` or `seed` property.
-The only thing to know is that you may not include `type` or `seed` properties on a generic nested object or the engine will treat them like sub-seeds.
+However, this is tedious and error-prone, so the SeedPacket machinery will automatically add in missing `object` or `array` nested seeds if it finds any values with a `t` or `seed` property.
+The only thing to know is that you may not include `t` or `seed` properties on a generic nested object or the engine will treat them like sub-seeds.

 When a seed is grown, it is pased an `Environment`.
 By default it is just the contents of your `environment.SECRET.json`, so if you want to change the environment parameters, you can modify that file.
 You can use seed of type `var` to extract a (non-secret) environment variable.
 You can also use `let` to set a variable in environment for sub-seeds.
 Many seeds change their behavior based on environment values, as noted in the documentation below.